haptork/easyLambda/_docs/04-real-world.md

 header having function objects for reduce that include count function object.
 The boost mpi environment always needs to be initialized at the top.

-The data-flow has rise with an ezl function object fromFile that loads tabulated data from files.
+The dataflow has rise with an ezl function object fromFile that loads tabulated data from files.
 We pass the types of columns in the angular brackets.
 We are expecting the file name pattern in first command line argument.
 The rowSeparator property with 's' makes any white space into a new